Parameters and presets

 - Select the composition in the Project Panel, then refer to the parameters displayed in the Properties Panel.

 Format: lists all formats described in Preferences > Formats (refer to this section to know more about the Format parameter).
-The first item on the list is Custom which allows you to define another format by its:
+The first item on the list is Custom which lets you define another format by:

-Duration: sets the number of frames in a comp, or the timecode of its last image + 1 frame, according the frame rate.
+Duration: sets the number of frames in a composition, or the timecode of its last image + 1 frame, according the frame rate.

-Select Frame Rate: allows you to choose between a list of most-used presets or a custom value, when you set the composition frame rate.
+Select Frame Rate: allows you to choose between a list of the most commonly used presets or a custom value, when you set the composition frame rate.

-Frame Rate: lists the most-used frame rates, from 8 to 120 FPS.
+Frame Rate: lists the most commonly used frame rates, from 8 to 120 FPS.

-Before and After: similar to the reader’s "outside range" behavior, you can define what happens when you extend the range of a sub-composition further than its original duration, with extra options:
+Before and After: this is similar to the reader’s "outside range" behavior as you can define what happens when you extend the range of a sub-composition further than its original duration, with extra options:

-- Hold: repeats the first/last frame of the comp infinitely
+- Hold: repeats the first/last frame of the composition infinitely

-- Loop: repeats the whole comp in loop infinitely; useful when creating a loopable animated "bug" (small logo always on-screen on TV channels) in a composition without worrying about it's duration
+- Loop: repeats the whole composition in loop infinitely; this can be useful when creating a loopable animated "bug" (small logo always on screen on TV channels) in a composition without worrying about its duration

-- Bounce (sometimes referred to as "Ping-Pong"): repeats the whole comp back and forth, and is really useful when looping a non-loopable composition
+- Bounce (sometimes referred to as "Ping-Pong"): repeats the whole composition back and forth, and is really useful when looping a non-loopable composition

 Enable Caching: please refer to the Caching section to know more about Composition caching.